OpenBB-finance/OpenBB/website/content/terminal/guides/intros/stocks/dark-pool-shorts.md

 ---
 title: Dark Pools & Short Data
-keywords: ["darkpools", "dps", "dark", "pools", "dp", "short", "shorts", "naked", "selling", "sales", "SEC", "disclosure", "ATS", "OTC", "OTCE", "NMS", "borrowed", "shorted", "ftd", "fails-to-deliver", "volume"]
-date: "05-30-2022"
-type: guides
-status: publish
+keywords: [darkpools, dps, dark, pools, dp, short, shorts, naked, selling, sales, SEC, disclosure, ATS, OTC, OTCE, NMS, borrowed, shorted, ftd, fails-to-deliver, volume]
-excerpt: "The Introduction to Dark Pools & Short Data, within the Stocks menu, which explains how to use the menu and provides a brief explanation of the features."
+description: The Introduction to Dark Pools & Short Data, within the Stocks menu, which explains how to use the menu and provides a brief explanation of the features.
-geekdocCollapseSection: true
 ---

 The purpose of this menu is to provide the user with tools for gauging the level of short interest, FTD rate, and off-exchange volume in a <a href="https://www.law.cornell.edu/cfr/text/17/242.600" target="_blank" rel="noreferrer noopener">NMS security</a>.
 There are also commands for looking at market as a whole.
 Enter the submenu from the <a href="/terminal/guides/intros/stocks" target="_blank" rel="noreferrer noopener">Stocks menu</a> by typing, `dps`, and hitting `ENTER` (⏎).